vitrivr/vitrivr-ng/README.md

 [![GitHub release](https://img.shields.io/github/release/vitrivr/vitrivr-ng?include_prereleases=&sort=semver&color=2ea44f)](https://github.com/vitrivr/vitrivr-ng/releases/)
 [![License](https://img.shields.io/badge/License-MIT-blueviolet)](#license)

+> [!CAUTION]
+> This is extrodinary experimental and should not be used with anything but the `lsc24` branch of [vitrivr-engine](https://github.com/vitrivr/vitrivr-engine)

 This directory contains the source code distribution of Vitrivr NG (stands for either 'Angular' or 'Next Generation').
 It was created using [Angular](https://angular.io/)

 Vitrivr NG is a web-based user interface developed to be used with the latest version if [Cineast](https://github.com/vitrivr/cineast).
 It allows the user to browse in and retrieve from mixed multimedia collections.